jadbSFx/ci-webhook-serverless-example/README.md

 1. Package the necessary python libraries with the runtime. `serverless` uses Docker to build a custom runtime by pulling the AWS runtime as a docker image and including dependencies declared in `requirements.txt` into that image to form a custom runtime.
-NOTE: THIS WILL LIKELY TAKE A VERY VERY LONG TIME THE FIRST RUN (mostly to pull the base images from AWS Docker repo and run `docker build`)
+NOTE: THIS MAY TAKE A VERY LONG TIME THE FIRST RUN (if it has to pull base images from AWS Docker repo and run `docker build`)

 ```
 serverless deploy